eshsrobotics/database/branding/README.md

 # P.O.T.A.T.O.E.S.
 Branding Guideline

+When referring to the P.O.T.A.T.O.E.S. by their team name in written form, all the letters must be upper-case and seperated by periods to maintain the brands integrity.
+By doing so it makes it clear that the team name is also an accronym.

 ## Logo
 All Logo variations are available in both black and white within the [logo folder](./logo).